piyushpotbharepp/M2_Door-Position-Guessing-System-With-ATmega328P/1_Requirements/README.md

   Introduction –
 </h2>
 <h4>
-  Door Possition Guessing System With ATmega328P is a project that operates on the position on the door in real time where it perfectly guess the door position whether it is opened and closed.
-The system helps the user by providing the output with the help og LEDs in guessing the possition of the door from the distance of very long where his visibility can help him providing the outputs of the system.<br>
+  Door Position Guessing System With ATmega328P is a project that operates on the position on the door in real time where it perfectly guess the door position whether it is opened and closed.
+The system helps the user by providing the output with the help og LEDs in guessing the position of the door from the distance of very long where his visibility can help him providing the outputs of the system.<br>
   ![car door opened and get crashed](https://user-images.githubusercontent.com/95415292/164893742-f0e885d0-b021-4581-a7a8-8ffe9d9441db.jpg)<br>
-  The project titled Door Possition Guessing System is guessing system for monitoring and controlling the door position just for user help and avoid accidents just because of not getting the information and sometimes because of less visibility, this system can help in that manner for avoiding the accidents and can help the user.
-The project Door Possition Guessing System is developed in SimulIDE and programmed in Microchip Studio with C language.<br>
+  The project titled Door Position Guessing System is guessing system for monitoring and controlling the door position just for user help and avoid accidents just because of not getting the information and sometimes because of less visibility, this system can help in that manner for avoiding the accidents and can help the user.
+The project Door Position Guessing System is developed in SimulIDE and programmed in Microchip Studio with C language.<br>
-  The project Door Possition Guessing System gives us perfect information about the door whether it is opened or closed in real time manner.
+  The project Door Position Guessing System gives us perfect information about the door whether it is opened or closed in real time manner.
 And due to this system will get the idea and the door position in real time we can do our certain works according at that instant.
 </h4>
 <h2>
   Objectives –